brokelyn/whatTimeIsIt-telegram-bot/README.md

 1. Your bot api key should be named: `BOT_API_KEY=`
 2. A database url if you use an external db: `DATABASE_URL=`
-3. A trigger make the app use the external db: `HEROKU=1234`
+3. A trigger make the app use the external db: `HEROKU=1234` Do not set this variable when working in dev mode.
+If this variable is not set the programm will create a local SQLite database in the src directory.

 Then you should be able to start the application by calling `python3 main.py` in the `src` folder of the project.